galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

 - **Handling Encoded Strings**: Decodes base64-encoded and hex-encoded strings in the Lua code.
 - **Optimized for Performance**: Regex optimizations and error handling for better script performance.

-### 2. **Luaminf.manual.py**
+### 2. **Luaminf.manual.py** (NEW)
 A complementary script to **Luaminifier.py**.
-This tool offers **manual renaming** of variables and functions after the initial deobfuscation process, giving users full control over making Lua scripts readable and maintainable.
+This tool offers **manual and automated renaming** of variables and functions after the initial deobfuscation process, giving users full control over making Lua scripts readable and maintainable.

-#### Features:
+#### Key Features:
-- **Interactive Renaming**: Detects all variables and functions in the deobfuscated Lua script and prompts the user for more meaningful names.
+- **Interactive Renaming**: Detects all variables and functions in the deobfuscated Lua script and allows the user to manually rename them for better readability.
+- **Automated Renaming**: Offers an option to automatically rename variables and functions based on predefined patterns.
+- **Advanced Decompilation Techniques**: Simplifies complex Lua patterns, such as obfuscated table indexing and function signatures, making the code more readable.
-- **File Handling**: Automatically saves the updated Lua script to a new file with all manual renaming applied.
+- **File Handling**: Automatically saves the updated Lua script to a new file with all renaming applied.
-- **Improved Script Management**: Allows you to clean up poorly named variables and functions in a Lua script, making it human-readable and easier to maintain.
+- **Improved Edge Case Handling**: Gracefully handles missing or malformed Lua code files and provides meaningful error feedback.

 ---